Book Now

 Acute mountain sickness (AMS), often known as altitude sickness, can happen while climbing to high altitudes where there is less oxygen present.
 While taking a helicopter ride to Everest Base Camp does require climbing to higher elevations, the flight is only a brief distance, making it substantially less risky for altitude sickness than trekking to high altitudes.

-The risk of altitude sickness is reduced during the Helicopter Flight to Everest Base Camp.
+The risk of altitude sickness is reduced during the helicopter flight to Everest Base Camp.
 In order to ensure a gentle rise and give your body time to adjust to the changing altitude, the flight path is carefully selected.
 Additionally, the journey is often shorter than a few hours, which lessens the possibility of suffering from severe altitude-related illnesses.

 Nevertheless, it's crucial to understand that everyone reacts to altitude in a different way, and some people may still have moderate altitude sickness symptoms even while riding in a helicopter.
 Headaches, nausea, dizziness, exhaustion, and shortness of breath are some of the typical AMS symptoms.